Refer Now

 In the midst of the pandemic, Judy has sewed masks, headbands for masks, and fidget cloths.
 She says, “Helping someone in a small way during a difficult time in their life is a gift to me.”

-Sally Cezo, director of volunteer services says, “Judy is Samaritan family.
+Sally Cezo, former director of volunteer services says, “Judy is Samaritan family.
 It’s our honor to have her as a volunteer.
 She, like all our volunteers, has a big heart and a generous spirit.
 Samaritan is so blessed to have so many people sharing their gifts of time and talent with our families.
 At times a simple thank you just doesn’t feel like enough.”

 Peggy Heisler has been volunteering for Samaritan for six years.
 When she retired from working as an early intervention nurse for families of disabled infants and children, she knew she wanted to volunteer for Samaritan.
 Not only did she feel connected to the mission of providing comfort, support, and dignity at the end of life, but her admiration for Elizabeth Kübler-Ross, a pioneer in the hospice movement, solidified her feelings that hospice was the right choice for her volunteer time.